Les Savy Fav: Musical style

-Initially their music featured an abrasive sound fitting in the noise rock genre and reminiscent of the music of Fugazi and Jawbox.
-Later on their music became more idiosyncratic shifting to a more radio-friendly sound close to that of befriended bands Bloc Party and Enon.
-Kele Okereke of Bloc Party wrote of Les Savy Fav's influence on his band for an article in The Observer in 2005 and members of Enon have contributed to several Les Savy Fav tracks.
+Initially, their music featured an abrasive sound fitting in the noise rock genre and reminiscent of the music of Fugazi and Jawbox.
+Later, their music became more idiosyncratic, shifting to a more radio-friendly sound close to that of befriended bands Bloc Party and Enon.
+Kele Okereke of Bloc Party wrote of Les Savy Fav's influence on his band for an article in The Observer in 2005, and members of Enon have contributed to several Les Savy Fav tracks.